-22 Establishment of a "Friendship City Relationship" with the City of Yangzhou, People's Republic of China consequence would be useful and profitable for Colchester.
+22. Establishment of a "Friendship City Relationship" with the City of Yangzhou,

+People's Republic of China

 The Head of Commercial Services submitted a report a copy of which had been circulated to each Member.
 This was an urgent report that the Chairman had agreed should be considered at the meeting as a matter of urgency.
 The urgency arose from the fact that this was the last Cabinet meeting before the Mayor's visit to China on 27 September - 1 October 2015, when the agreement would be signed.